ldclakmal/ballerina-performance-aws-ecs/README.md

 # Ballerina Performance Tests on Amazon ECS

-Ballerina performance artifacts are used to continuously test the performance of Ballerina services.
+Ballerina performance artifacts are used to continuously test the performance of Ballerina language versions.

 These performance test scripts make use of Apache JMeter and a simple Netty Backend Service, which can echo back any requests and also add a configurable delay to the response.

 In order to support a large number of concurrent users, two or more JMeter Servers can be used.

-Using Amazon Cloudformation, an EC2(Amazon Elastic Compute Cloud) stack which acts as a local machine and an ECS (Amazon Elastic Container Service) stack compromising of a Netty server and Ballerina service are created.
+Use AWS Cloudformation, AWS EC2 (Amazon Elastic Compute Cloud) which acts as a local machine and AWS ECS (Amazon Elastic Container Service) for Netty echo server and Ballerina service.

 To fully automate the performance tests on amazon ECS, an AWS CloudFormation template is used to create a deployment of an EC2 instance and an ECS cluster compromising a Ballerina and a Netty Backend Service.

-## About Ballerina

-Ballerina makes it easy to write microservices that integrate APIs.

-#### Integration Syntax
-A compiled, transactional, statically and strongly typed programming language with textual and graphical syntaxes.
-Ballerina incorporates fundamental concepts of distributed system integration and offers a type safe, concurrent environment to implement microservices.

-#### Networked Type System
-A type system that embraces network payload variability with primitive, object, union, and tuple types.

-#### Concurrency
-An execution model composed of lightweight parallel worker units that are non-blocking where no function can lock an executing thread manifesting sequence concurrency.

 ## Run Ballerina Performance Tests on Amazon ECS